ducktyper-ai/quackverse/docs/quackcore-config-comprehensive-guide.md

 ## Overview

-The `quackcore.config` module provides a robust configuration management system for QuackCore applications and plugins.
+The `quack_core.config` module provides a robust configuration management system for QuackCore applications and plugins.
 It allows you to:

 - Load configuration from YAML files
 - Override configuration with environment variables